Carving out the low surface brightness universe with NoiseChisel: improvements

 \section{\noisechisel{} improvements}

-Over the last ten stable releases of Gnuastro (version \gnuastroversion), as with many of Gnuastro's programs, \noisechisel{} has also greatly improved: some of the original features have been removed and many new features have been added.
+Over the first ten stable releases of Gnuastro (version \gnuastroversion) \noisechisel{} has also greatly improved (as with many of Gnuastro's programs): some of the original features have been removed and many new features have been added.
 In Subsections \ref{noisechiselremoved} and \ref{noisechiselnew} the removed and new features of \noisechisel{} are respectively discussed.
 Note that \noisechisel{} will continue to evolve after this paper also, so the best reference to consult is always its own manual/book, in particular the ``\noisechisel{} changes after publication'' section.

 The overall direction of Gnuastro's evolution (including \noisechisel) has been modularity and more user control.
 In terms of modularity, the most notable change has been that \noisechisel{} doesn't do segmentation any more.
-Segmentation of the signal into its substructure is fundamentally a separate kind of operation than detection (or separating the Sky from the signal).
+Segmentation of the signal into its substructure is fundamentally a separate kind of operation than detection (or separating the noise from the significant signal).

 In terms of more user control \noisechisel{} has gradually moved in the direction of not having any number/configuration hard-coded into it.
 This gives the user a very detailed control over how it operates at every step.
 As a scientific software, it is critically important for the user to be able to tweak any step and understand the systematics of their final choice.
-In the latter two complete tutorials of the Gnuastro manual/book the logic behind customizing them to fit different noise properties is fully described in real analysis scenarios.
+In the second and third tutorials of the Gnuastro manual/book the logic behind customizing them to fit different noise properties is fully described in real analysis scenarios.